TheR16H/Portfolio-V2/README.md

 # Catalog of Serendipitous Outcomes

 ## Description
-This site is a catalog of some of my best work.
+This site is a catalog of some of my best work (up to this point! it's a WIP) [Portfolio](https://ther16h.github.io/Portfolio-V2/)
-[Portfolio](https://ther16h.github.io/Portfolio-V2/)

 ## Table of Contents